dannybc98/1st-milestone-project-Danny/README.md

 ![Things to do Hero Image](assets/images/thingshero.png)

-Below the hero image, a comprehensive list of activities is presented, each accompanied by captivating images and informative descriptions, helping travelers plan their itineraries.
+Below the hero image, a comprehensive list of activities is presented, each accompanied by captivating images, informative descriptions and google maps links to the locations, helping travelers plan their itineraries.

 ![Activities list](assets/images/thingscontent.png)